 Royal Summer Palace

 The Royal Summer Palace is part of the advancement of the Castle.
-This palace was a gift for king’s wife.
+This palace was a gift for the king’s wife.
 The most distinct features of the structure that set it apart as unique are the relief decoration, epic roof, and special arcade.

 Standing here, you will face with the feeling of ancient times.
 There are also beautiful paintings of vital scenes from Czech history.
 The place, originally used for entertainment, was later used as barracks.
 Today it hosts a wide variety of art and craft exhibitions.
 Travel through time viewing these items.
 The decorations are impressive regardless of your taste.

 The Petrin Hill

 If you have the energy after spending a walk at Prague Castle, you walk to Petrin Hill.
-Many people call The Petrin Hill as the hill of lovers.
+Many people call Petrin Hill as the hill of lovers.
 This route will take you through the most beautiful way through Prague Castle and will lead you to Prague’s Petřín Hill.
 The route ends at the top station of the cableway so you can easily get to the tram station.
-If you like romance, I recommend walking through the evening.
+If you like romance, I recommend walking in the evening.
 Here, you have a panorama view of the expansiveness of the complex.
 Take a romantic walk on the Petrin Hill and get a chance to take photos with a wide beautiful view.

 This is also the most appropriate for you to take a break and enjoy a picnic as you enjoy the views.
 Remember, you need time to completely explore the Castle.
 There is a funicular ride to take you downhill in case you get tired, which is very likely.
-It obviously goes for a ticket but the prices are lowest.
+It obviously goes for a ticket but the prices are the lowest.